andrewheiss/ath-pelican/content/pages/uses.md

 # Hardware

-- I use an early 2013 13″ MacBook Pro Retina, iPad Mini 2, and iPhone SE.
+- I use a 2016 13″ MacBook Pro, iPad Mini 2, and iPhone SE.